xiaodan29/SQL_Project/cleaning_data.md

 What issues will you address by cleaning the data?
 - unit price does not make sence, needs to be divided by 1,000,000, as well as the product price

+- Cleaning date of "Total transaction Revenue" in "all sessions" table, it still does not make sense with the huge number.

 - In the sales report, the number of the ration has too many decimal places, needs to be clean by only 2 decimal places